Jalen Collins: 2015

-On May 9, 2015, the Falcons signed Collins to a four-year, $5.42 million contract with $2.88 million guaranteed and a signing bonus of $2.20 million.
+The Atlanta Falcons selected Collins in the second round (42nd overall) of the 2015 NFL Draft.
+He was the fifth cornerback selected in the draft.
+On May 9, 2015, the Falcons signed Collins to a four-year, $5.42 million contract, with $2.88 million guaranteed and a signing bonus of $2.20 million.

-Collins entered training camp competing with Robert Alford, Desmond Trufant, and Phillip Adams for a starting cornerback position.
+Collins entered training camp competing with Robert Alford, Desmond Trufant and Phillip Adams for a starting cornerback position.
 Collins was named the fourth cornerback on the depth chart to begin the regular season behind Alford, Trufant, and Adams.

 Collins made his professional regular season debut in the Falcons' season opener against the Philadelphia Eagles and made two solo tackles in the 26–24 victory on Monday Night Football.
 During a Week 7 matchup against the Tennessee Titans, Collins made his first career start in a 10–7 win.
-On November 8, 2015, he made his second career start and recorded a season-high five solo tackles during a 17–16 loss to the San Francisco 49ers.
-He finished his rookie season with 18 combined tackles in 16 games and two starts.
+On November 8, he made his second career start and recorded a season-high five solo tackles during a 17–16 loss to the San Francisco 49ers.
+He finished his rookie season with 18 combined tackles, playing in 16 games with two starts.